Freshwater Weekly Fishing Report Week of June 26, 2024

 Cooper

 GOOD.
-Water stained; 75 degrees: 1.00 feet below pool.
-Water continues to be released at the spillway.
-Anglers are reporting good catches of sand bass and catfish.
+Water stained; 83 degrees: 2.00 feet below pool.
+Water is being released at the spillway.
+Anglers are reporting good catches.

 Corpus Christi Lake